MRSA and Children: What You Should Know

 If your child has a mild MRSA skin infection, your doctor will likely treat it by opening the infected sore and draining out the pus.
 Your child will likely also be given a prescription antibiotic ointment and possibly antibiotics by mouth.
 The doctor will tell you how to keep the area clean and covered while it heals.

-If the infection has spread to other parts of the body, the medical team may need to stabilize your child and treat the infection with intravenous antibiotics in the hospital.
+If the infection has spread to other parts of the body, the medical team may need to stabilize your child and treat the infection with intravenous (IV) antibiotics in the hospital.
 In some cases, such as infection of the joints, your child may need surgery to allow the infection to drain.

-If your child is prescribed antibiotics, make sure he or she takes every dose in the way your doctor advises.
+If your child is prescribed antibiotics, make sure he or she takes every dose in the way your health care provider advises.
 Many infections can be cured within 14 days, but MRSA may last longer.
 Make sure your child takes all the medication as prescribed even if he or she feels better.
 Your doctor will probably want to follow up with you to make sure the infection is healed.

 A secondary approach to managing MRSA infection is to remove the bacteria where they often live without causing trouble: the nose.
 Your doctor may recommend certain medications for your child's nose to kill any MRSA that live there.

 If you follow all the recommended steps and notice that your child's infection is not healing or is getting worse, contact your health care provider right away.

 Can MRSA be prevented?

 Although MRSA is an alarming prospect, the steps to prevent it are simple and affordable.
 Here are tips on how you and your children can protect yourselves:

 Wash hands often.
 Teaching your children to wash their hands, and washing your own hands with soap and water will help stop all kinds of infections, including MRSA, from spreading.
 When soap and water aren't available, use an alcohol-based hand sanitizer.

 Use bandages when needed.
 Keep sores and cuts covered and clean until they heal.